binerogroup/documentation/_sources/storage/nvme-storage.rst.txt

 General concept
 ----------------

 NVMe based storage is the fastest available persistent storage in the platform.
 This is due to:

 - NVMe is based on flash (SSD) cells that are connected very close to the CPU of the computer (on the PCIx bus directly - similar, but not identical, to RAM).
-- NVMe storage in Binero.Cloud is local to the hypervisor, meaning networking is not used to reach the storage.
+- NVMe storage in Binero cloud is local to the hypervisor, meaning networking is not used to reach the storage.
 - NVMe storage is **not** replicated, meaning there is no overhead in writing data several times and waiting for sync for each write.

 These attributes combine to dramatically lower the latency from request to response (for both reads and writes) to the storage layer.
 NVMe storage is actually measured in micro seconds as opposed to other storage that is generally measured in milliseconds.
 One microsecond is 1/1000 of a millisecond.